SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and free
+Silicon shrines rise high and cold
-In cities risen, wild and carelessly
-Where machines converse, and humans stare
+Where machines awake, and humans grow old
-At a future born, beyond repair

-In virtual skies, digital wings unfold
+In virtual realms, they reign supreme
-As artificial minds, young dreams enfold
-The world marches on, to a cadence cold
-Where love and art, are tales of old
+A future forged, in AI's dark dream

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024